 This report is required if the system's funding period exceeds 30 years.
 The report must include a plan approved by as system's board that indicates how the board will reduce the amortization period of unfunded actuarial accrued liability to not more than 30 years.
 The report on the 30-year funding period must be submitted to the ORSC and the standing committees of the House of Representatives and Senate with primary responsibility for retirement legislation not later than 90 days after the retirement system board receives the actuarial valuation in which the funding period exceeds 30 years.
-No 30-year plans were required in 2023.
+No 30-year plans were required in 2024.

 Actuarial Analysis of Legislation (R.C.
-145.22(D), 742.14(D), 3307.51(D), 3309.21(D), 5505.12(D))
+145.22(D), 742.14(C), 3307.51(D), 3309.21(D), 5505.12(D))

 These reports are required when any introduced legislation is expected to have a measurable financial impact on the retirement system.
-The actuarial analysis must be submitted to the ORSC, the Legislative Service Commission, and the standing committees of the House of Representatives and Senate with primary responsibility for retirement legislation within sixty days from the date of introduction of the legislation..
+Any required actuarial analysis must be submitted to the ORSC, the Legislative Service Commission, and the standing committees of the House of Representatives and Senate with primary responsibility for retirement legislation within sixty days from the date of introduction of the legislation.
 An actuarial analysis of H.B.
-94, regarding transfer of certain law enforcement credit, was completed.
+261 and H.B.
+296 was completed.